korthout/backport-action/README.md

 # Backport action

-This is a GitHub action to backport merged pull requests (PR) to branches.
+A GitHub action to backport merged pull requests to selected branches.

+This can be useful when you're supporting multiple versions of your product.
+After fixing a bug, you may want to apply that patch to the other versions.
-For example, to patch an older version with changes that you're merging into your main branch, without the manual labor of cherry-picking the individual commits.
+The manual labor of cherry-picking the individual commits can be automated using this action.

-A backport consists of creating a new branch, cherry-picking the changes of the original PR and creating a new PR to merge them.
+The backport action will look for backport labels (e.g. `backport release-3.4`) on your merged pull request.
+For each of those labels:
+1. fetch and checkout a new branch from the target branch (e.g. `release-3.4`)
+2. cherry-pick the merged pull request's commits
+3. create a pull request to merge the new branch into the target branch
+4. comment on the original pull request about its success

 This backport action is able to deal with so called `octopus` merges (i.e. merges of multiple branches with a single commit).
 Therefore, this action is compatible with [Bors](https://bors.tech/) and similar tools.